 What is IAATO?

-• Although made up of competitor tour operators, it is remarkably effective and dedicated to its mission to encourage responsible travel.
+• Although made up of competitor tour operators, it is remarkably effective and dedicated to its mission of encouraging responsible travel

 Going Ashore in Antarctica - IAATO guidelines